Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 | 2833    | 796              | 1.68cm         | 1.61cm                                    | 2.42cm                                          |
 | 2078    | 786              | 1.23cm         | 0.98cm                                    | 1.11cm                                          |

 The CSV files generated for each user which contains their ID , Penultimate Layer Output and the Ground Truth can be [accessed here](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/tree/main/Users_MIT/CSVs_MIT_Dinesh)

 The code for generating the CSVs file is [link](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/blob/main/SVR_Sweep/CSV_Creation(Penultimate%20and%20the%20GT).ipynb)

 The code for generating unique points is [link](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/blob/main/SVR_Sweep/Unique_points_creation.py)

-#### Analyzing:
+#### Analysis:

-Out of all the users the loss is minimum in User ID 2078 which is 1.03cm if we consider all the frames for training and User ID 2301 which is 1.16cm if we consider only 30 unique points for training.The most decrease in loss is for ID 1877 which is around 35%
+Out of all the users the loss is minimum in User ID 2078 which is 0.982cm if we consider all the frames for training and User ID 2301 which is 0.99cm if we consider only 30 unique points for training.
+The most decrease in loss is for ID 2301 which is around 35%.
-The average loss before (considering all the frames) is 1.78cm and the loss after SVR was applied was 1.43(Considering all the frames) and 1.76cm respectively(Considering 30 unique frames).This shows that there is an overall improvement of around 20%.
+The average loss before (considering all the frames) is 1.82cm and the loss after SVR was applied was 1.47cm(Considering all the frames) and 1.76cm respectively(Considering 30 unique frames).
+This shows that there is an overall improvement of around 19%.

-The below results are obtained using  last year’s model on the MIT split as mentioned in the previous section:
+The below results are obtained using  **last year’s model** on the **MIT split** as mentioned in the previous section:

 | User ID | Number of Frames | MED(MIT Split) | After SVR(3 fold)(Considering all frames) | After SVR(3 fold)(Considering 30 unique points) |
 |---------|------------------|----------------|-------------------------------------------|-------------------------------------------------|